panopset/oregon/README.md

 * [ashland](ashland/README.md) 8080 Our vulnerable server.
-* [compat](compat/README.md) Copy of what we need from the Panopset src/shoring/compat project.
 * [portland](portland/README.md) 8082 Honeypot, to capture info on attacks.
 * [medford](medford/README.md) 8081 Our test server, used to see if another server is vulnerable.